brianwisti/rgb-brain-hugo/site/content/post/2019/08/awesome-wm.md

 Disappointingly, it works just fine.

-Still, good chance to learn enough *inbox/Lua* to customize my setup.
-Looks like I'll be revisiting [Kitty terminal](../05/kitty-terminal.md) and a few other tools that have been on the task list for a while.
+Still, good chance to learn enough *Lua* to customize my setup.
+Looks like I'll be revisiting [kitty-terminal](../05/kitty-terminal.md) and a few other tools that have been on the task list for a while.